mgormley/optimize/README.md

 # Using the Library

-The latest version is deployed on Maven Central:
+The latest public version is deployed on Maven Central:

     <dependency>
       <groupId>edu.jhu.hlt.optimize</groupId>